simplajs/simpla-link/README.md

 ## Contributing

 If you find any issues with simpla-link please report them!
-If you'd like to see a new feature in supported file an issue or let us know in Simpla's public [Slack group][slack-url].
+If you'd like to see a new feature in supported file an issue.
 We also happily accept PRs.

 ***